Emirate of Bari: Rule of Sawdan

 The third and last emir of Bari was Sawdan (also known as Soldan), who came to power around 857 after the murder of his predecessor Mufarrag.
 He invaded the lands of the Lombard Principality of Benevento, forcing Prince Adelchis to pay tribute.
 In 864 he finally obtained the official investiture requested initially by Mufarrag.
 In the middle of the 860s, a Frankish monk named Bernard and two companions stopped in Bari on a pilgrimage to Jerusalem.
 They successfully petitioned Sawdan for letters of safe-conduct all the way through Egypt and the Holy Land.
 According to the Itinerarium Bernardi, Bernard's record of the event, Bari, the civitatem Sarracenorum, had formerly belonged to the "Beneventans".

 The Hebrew Chronicle of Ahimaaz records that Sawdan, the last emir of Bari, ruled the city wisely and was on good terms with the eminent Jewish scholar Abu Aaron.
-Christian monastic chronicles, however, portray the emir as nequissimus ac sceleratissimus: "most impossible and wicked".
+Christian monastic chronicles, however, portray the emir as nequissimus ac sceleratissimus: "most vile and wicked".
 Certainly Muslims raids on Christians (and Jews) did not cease during Sawdan's reign.
 There is evidence for high civilisation in Bari at this point.
 Giosuè Musca suggests that the emirate was a boon to the regional economy, and that during this time the slave trade, wine trade, and trade in pottery flourished.
 Under Sawdan the city of Bari was embellished with a mosque, palaces, and public works.

 In 859, Lambert I of Spoleto joined Gerard, count of Marsi, Maielpoto, gastald of Telese, and Wandelbert, gastald of Boiano, to prevent Sawdan from re-entering Bari after a campaign against Capua and the Terra di Lavoro.
 Despite a bloody battle, the emir successfully entered his capital.